Oxymercury/NewsHub/README.md

 # NewsHub

-NewsHub is a dynamic website where users can post and explore various types of content, including news articles, events, job listings, and educational resources.
+NewsHub is a dynamic website where users can  explore various types of content, including news articles, events, job listings, and educational resources.
 Built with HTML, Tailwind CSS, and React.js, NewsHub offers a seamless user experience with smooth animations, responsive design, and robust features.

 [Web-Site link](https://newshubbyrudra.netlify.app)